utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_2/progress_report_1.md

 #### BERTweet

 We are using [ucberkeley-dlab_measuring-hate-speech](https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech) as our dataset.
-Our dataset was normalized (translate emotion icons into text strings,  converting user mentions and web/url links into special tokens @USER and HTTPURL) with internal BERTweet normalizer.
+Our dataset was normalized (translating emotion icons into text strings, converting user mentions and web/url links into special tokens @USER and HTTPURL) with internal BERTweet normalizer.
 Also, we kept only two categories: hate speech (1) - 46021 tweets and not hate specch (0) - 80624 tweets.
 Then, we split the data into train, dev, test with following size:

 `Train data size: 101316`
 `Test data size: 12665`